The sound of car doors slamming sends the dog to barking

 is that old hearse the color of stainless steel

-with the novelty lights shaped like old lanterns pressed into its sides,
+with the novelty lights shaped like old lanterns pressed

 and its coachman standing by its hood ornament,